fb-pixel-img

 overflowing-mailbox

-A Frontgate catalog, a Fresh Direct postcard, several indistinguishable offers for new credit cards, a bunch of catalogs and coupons from online stores you shopped at once: This mix of useless stuff is just a peek at what might be waiting in your mailbox right now.
+A Frontgate catalog, a Fresh Direct postcard, several indistinguishable offers for new credit cards, a bunch of catalogs and coupons from online stores you shopped at once: This mix of useless stuff is just a peek at what might be waiting in your mailbox right now–and you’re probably always asking yourself, “how do I stop all this junk mail from entering my life?
 According to the U.S. Postal Service, 67 billion of the 127 billion pieces of mail sent in 2022 were a melange of advertising mail like catalogs, credit card or insurance offers, and coupons.
-Yup: 53% of all mail is junk.
+Yup: 53% of all mail is junk– and learning how to stop junk mail can feel almost impossible.
+Luckily, it isn’t.
+You can learn to stop junk mail in just a few steps with this guide.

 Want more insights and tips about addressing the climate crisis?